 2024 DEI Conference: Navigating an Unclear Path Together

-This year's conference delves into the intricacies of "Navigating an Unclear Path Together," with a particular focus on the state of "affirmative action."
-We will engage in crucial discussions led by local, regional and national experts, who will provide insights into how the U.S. Supreme Court's ruling on affirmative action impacts various spheres, including business and corporate spaces, philanthropic organizations and donors and educational institutions.
+The conference went far beyond typical DEI trainings and presentations, focusing on the heart of current issues, challenges and solutions relating to DEI today.
+This year's theme was specifically designed to delve into the intricacies of "Navigating an Unclear Path Together," with a particular focus on the state of "affirmative action."
+There were crucial discussions led by local, regional and national experts, who provided insights into how the U.S. Supreme Court's ruling on affirmative action impacts various spheres, including business and corporate spaces, philanthropic organizations and donors and educational institutions.
+Also addressed were the challenges that schools and universities face considering efforts to ban Black history education.

-To support this conference as a sponsor, contact Nathan Pedigo at nathanpedigo@webster.edu or 314-246-4272.
+To support next year's conference as a sponsor, contact Nathan Pedigo at nathanpedigo@webster.edu or 314-246-4272.
 Your sponsorship is an investment in the future of education, workplace equity and a more inclusive society.
 A one-time gift can also be made online.
 Thank you for your consideration and commitment to this vital cause.

 Making a Difference